 Monitoring future conduct for compliance;

-Verifying that the entity has policies and processes in place to properly manage and timely resolve issues raised by consumers or providers; and
+Verifying that the entity has policies and processes in place to properly manage and timely resolve issues raised by consumers, providers, or pharmacies; and

 Identifying problem areas that may indicate broader operational issues.

-All sections emphasize the importance of reviewing how concerns whether classified as complaints, grievances or appeals-are processed, documented, and used to improve consumer service.
+All sections emphasize the importance of reviewing how concerns, whether classified as complaints, grievances, or appeals, are processed, documented, and used to improve consumer service.

 2. Techniques